Keyboard shortcuts

 v = VectorSpace(sites=Mx * My, particle_numbers=N)

-H = Operator(lattice_terms(builder), domain=v)
+H = Operator(lattice_term(builder), domain=v)

-After having obtained the Hamiltonian operator, the computation of the
+After having obtained the Hamiltonian operator, the computation of the groundstate and the definition of the site_occupation function are the same as in the "Getting Started" section.

 k = min(12, H.shape[0] - 1) # Number of eigenvalues to compute